John-Abbott-College/1P6-Notes/Markdown/06_input_output_string_conversions.md

 #### Console.Write()

-However, there is another function, `Console.Write()`, which will print text **without breaking the line**.
+There is yet another function, `Console.Write()`, which will print text **without breaking the line**.
-This meas that everything will be placed in the same line of text.
+This means that everything will be placed in the same line of text.

 Consider the previous example but using `Console.Write()`: